jeff-ewers/replica/README.md

 ![replica](https://github.com/user-attachments/assets/27c69af6-9c8a-4377-83f8-62ba5303bfb0)

-3. Create a new project and upload your data files, as existing projects are not designed for portability (CSV of summary counts for gene expression, FASTA for protein sequences).
+3. Create a new project and upload your data files, as existing projects are not designed for portability (Required filetypes are CSV of summary counts for RNA-Seq gene expression, FASTA for protein sequences).
 4. Select the desired analysis type (DESeq2, DESeq2/GSEA, or Protein Prediction).
 5. Configure analysis parameters and run the analysis.